Dental Insurance FAQs

 • You have not reached the end of your plan’s waiting period and are currently ineligible for coverage.

 3. Why isn’t the recommended treatment a covered benefit?

-Dr. Howard, Dr. Camba and Dr. Miller diagnoses and provides treatment based on his professional judgment and not on the cost of that care.
+Dr. Howard and Dr. Camba diagnose and provide treatment based on their professional judgment and not on the cost of that care.
 Some employers or insurance plans exclude coverage for necessary treatment as a way to reduce their costs.
-Your plan may not include this particular treatment or procedure, although Dr. Howard, Dr. Camba and Dr. Miller deemed the treatment necessary.
+Your plan may not include this particular treatment or procedure, although Dr. Howard and Dr. Camba deemed the treatment necessary.